loginom/loginom-help-en-omegat/data/visualization/cube/addfact.md

 # ![Add Measure](../../images/icons/toolbar-controls/sum_default.svg) Add Measure

-It is required to select [aggregation function](../../processors/func/aggregation-functions.md) and representation method of the selected aggregation option in this window fo the measure.
+It is required to select [aggregation function](../../processors/func/aggregation-functions.md) and representation method of the selected aggregation option in this window for the measure.

 ## Operations